vinokour/food-data-analysis/README.md

-# Recipe Success: Predicting Food Rating Through Ingredients and Instructions
+# Recipe Success: Can You Predict Recipe Ratings Before You Cook?

 **Authors**: Joseph Adelman and Nick Vinokour